JaneliaSciComp/workstation/docs/SamplePipeline.md

 * Dye Specification - each pipeline using this method is configured to associate certain dye names to content types.
 For example if the dye is "Alexa Fluor 633" or "Alexa Fluor 647" then the channel content is "presynaptic".
   The dye information that was read from the LSM files during the LSM Metadata Extraction step is used to rearrange the channels in some predetermined order (e.g. presynaptic, membrance, reference).
 Unused channels are discarded.

-Aside from channel reordering, this step also ensures that the sample images are in v3draw format.
-This is important in cases where a single LSM is neither merged nor stitched and so is never implicitly converted out of TIFF format.
+Aside from channel reordering, this step also ensures that the sample images are in v3draw/v3dpbd format to be ready for further processing.

-### Stitching

-In cases where there is only a single tile per objective and anatomical area, this step is skipped.

-In cases where multiple image tiles have the same objective and anatomical area, they are clustered into non-overlapping groups by the "grouping" algorithm.
-There is currently no pipeline support for stitching multiple groups of images per Sample, so only the largest group is stitched together and blended.

-This step is implemented by the [stitchAndBlend.sh](https://github.com/JaneliaSciComp/jacs-tools-docker/blob/master/flylight_tools/scripts/cmd/stitchAndBlend.sh) script in the flylight_tools container.

-The actual stitching is done using Yang Yu's iStitch and iFusion plugins for Vaa3d, available here: https://code.google.com/p/vaa3d/wiki/imageStitch

-The underlying stitching algorithm is described here: http://home.penglab.com/papersall/docpdf/2011_ISBI_istitch.pdf

 ## Post Processing

 The post processing step generates MIPs and movies for merged tiles and stitched images.
 In the case of 20x images, the MIPs are generated using a [basicMIP.sh](https://github.com/JaneliaSciComp/jacs-tools-docker/blob/master/flylight_tools/scripts/cmd/basicMIP.sh) script, which is the same as for the raw LSMs.
 The options used are different however.